dxw/contracts/agreements/govpress.md

         1. Support for any third-party services upon which your service relies;
-        2. Changes to your site which constitute new functionality;
+        2. Changes to your website which constitute new functionality;
         3. In any particular month, any of the services in clause 8 after the Time Allowance has been exceeded.

-    2. You agree that occasional unavailability of your site is not something that can reasonably be avoided.
+    2. You agree that occasional unavailability of your website is not something that can reasonably be avoided.

-    3. Nonetheless, dxw will make every reasonable effort to ensure that your site is accessible over the internet 100% of the time.
+    3. Nonetheless, dxw will make every reasonable effort to ensure that your website is accessible over the internet 100% of the time.

-    4. If despite dxw's reasonable efforts your site becomes unavailable, dxw will refund or waive the infrastructure fees for any period of unavailability longer than one hour.
+    4. If despite dxw's reasonable efforts your website becomes unavailable, dxw will refund or waive the infrastructure fees for any period of unavailability longer than one hour.